Skip to main content

 • Interact with CRYMBO smart contracts

-• Request PII or publish encrypted PII
+• Request or publish encrypted PII

-Step 4: Trigger an Identity Request
+Step 5: Trigger an Identity Request

 • Emits PIIRequested event